Michal-Atlas/DawnStorm/dawnstorm.md

 These represent everything you can do, and you should be able to categorize all actions under one of these stats.
 Occassionally called points for ease of wording.

-According to the strength of your character you start with a number of points divided between your stats, 20 is suggested.
+According to the power of your character you start with a number of points divided between your stats, 20 is suggested.

-For the purpose of making these slightly more specific in the case of `non-Professional` dice throws, each `Body` stat you have or gain, should be categorized under `Strength` or `Agility`.

 |Stat|Examples|
 |:---:|---|